Ednyfed Fychan: Service under Dafydd ap Llywelyn

-In August 1241, after a week-long campaign launched from Chester, Henry III humiliated Dafydd further, forcing him to sign the Treaty of Gwerneigron on 29 August 1241 and even more humiliating terms in London on 24 October of that year.
-Dafydd was stripped of all the lands his father won since 1215, Gruffudd and his son Owain Goch were taken into the Tower of London by the king, pending a partition of the remaining lands of Gwynedd between them.
+In August 1241, after a week-long campaign launched from Chester, Henry III humiliated Dafydd further, forcing him to sign the Treaty of Gwerneigron on 29 August 1241, and even more humiliating terms in London on 24 October that year.
+Dafydd was stripped of all the lands his father had won since 1215, Gruffudd and his son Owain Goch were taken into the Tower of London by the king, pending a partition of the remaining lands of Gwynedd between them.
 Ednyfed, together with his son Hywel, bishop of St Asaph, swore to ensure Dafydd would follow the terms of this treaty as well.

-Gruffudd died in a botched attempt to escape from the Tower of London on St David's Day 1244.
-Resultantly, a revolt erupted throughout Wales against royal rule, and Dafydd acted as its leader.
+Gruffudd died in a botched attempt to escape from the Tower of London on St David's Day in 1244.
+Consequently, a revolt erupted throughout Wales against royal rule, and Dafydd acted as its leader.
 While enjoying some initial successes, Dafydd's alliance was defeated in late 1245.
 In his last recorded action on behalf of the princes of Gwynedd, Ednyfed led a group of envoys parlaying with Henry III at his court at Degannwy sometime in 1245.
-Dafydd died on 25 February 1246, the Chester annalist records Ednyfed's death in the same year: he was memorialised as justiciarius Wallie, further suggesting he held legal authority in Gwynedd.
+Dafydd died on 25 February 1246, and an English annalist writing in Chester records Ednyfed's death in the same year: he was memorialised as justiciarius Wallie, further suggesting he held legal authority in Gwynedd, though according to David Stephenson it is "highly unlikely" that the use of the title by an English chronicle"reflects Venedotian usage the middle of the thirteenth century.